 Library membership allows students to access a wide range of online resources such as databases, Yourtutor services, digital magazines and newspapers, games, ebooks, and more.
 For a full list of services we can provide you and your students, see the Study Zone page.

 If you would like your students to become members they can sign up online using our Membership Form.
 There are two types of membership to choose from:

-- E-Services membership allows you to place a request in the online catalogue, and to use our digital services, including downloading e-books, audiobooks, music, movies, as well as accessing our members-only databases.
+- Online membership allows you to place a reservation in the online catalogue, and to use our digital services, including downloading e-books, audiobooks, music, as well as accessing our members-only databases.

 - Full membership allows you to do all of the above, plus borrow physical items from any Ipswich Libraries service point.

-We suggest that students initially sign up for an e-Services membership.
+We suggest that students initially sign up for an Online membership.
 This gives them quick access to all of our online services, with parental permission confirmed via e-mail.
-An e-Services membership can be converted to a full membership at any time.
+An Online membership can be converted to a full membership at any time.
 A parent or guardian will need to show proof of address at any Ipswich Libraries branch to pick up the library membership card.